MaelCravero/conf-pattern-matching/slides/05_hacking_cpp.md

 When declaring the variant, only the value's static type is taken into account, but we want to access the dynamic type.

+\pause
-To access the dynamic type, either we force the cast (which would cause an error if we cast to the wrong type) or we use virtual methods.
+To access the dynamic type, we have to use virtual methods.

 ### Smarter pointers